 ‘The Evil of the Daleks’ is one of the most beloved Doctor Who stories of all time.
-Unfortunately, it is currently missing in its entirety from the BBC archive (with the exception of episode two) although fans may get a chance to ‘watch’ it again in 2021, if the rumoured animation plans are to be believed.
+Unfortunately, it is currently missing in its entirety from the BBC archive (with the exception of episode two) although fans will get a chance to ‘watch’ it again in 2021 when it is animated for DVD and Blu-ray.
 But what is it about this story that fans like so much?
 And does it truly deserve its place in the pantheon of Doctor Who classics?

 ‘The Evil of the Daleks’ stands out for a number of reasons.
 First, it’s one of the Second Doctor Patrick Troughton’s rare encounters with the metal mutants from Skaro (the other being his debut story, ‘The Power of the Daleks.’)
 So the fact that we only have one complete Dalek episode featuring the Second Doctor makes this story all-the-more special, particularly as his scene with the Daleks in episode two is so fleeting.

 But it would be unfair to say that this story is so popular simply because it’s missing.
 In the years since its original transmission (and subsequent wiping) Doctor Who fans have been able to enjoy ‘The Evil of the Daleks’ through its surviving audio recordings and Loose Cannon reconstructions, proving to many that this seven part adventure is, indeed, a solid outing for our favourite Time Lord.